 Squash players studying at The University of Nottingham join a top University programme with an impressive record of developing world-class players.
-Alumni include former British and European #1 Peter Marshall and Commonwealth medallist Emma Beddoes and current students Coline Aumard and Hana Ramadan holds the last three University singles titles.
+Alumni include former British and European #1 Peter Marshall, Commonwealth medallist Emma Beddoes, current world ranked #25 Coline Aumard and multiple BUCS medallist Hana Ramadan.

 The squash facilities at the £40 million David Ross Sports Village are exceptional; they include six glass backed court as well as an all-glass show court with seating for over 250 spectators.
 With 3 additional courts at our other facilities and a strong partnership with Nottingham Squash Rackets club, student players at Nottingham can access a squash set up unrivalled in the sector.

-Our Premier Squash League franchise allows our students to see world top 50 players like Declan James on their doorstep.
+Our Premier Squash League franchise allows our students to see world top 25 players like Declan James and former world number 1 Nick Matthew on their doorstep.
 For our top sports scholars, it offers an unique opportunity to play alongside these stars in front of sell-out crowds at the David Ross Sports Village.

 Squash at The University of Nottingham